AMSAT-NA/PacSatFSKBoard/NOTES.md

 inductor right at the PA?
 The inductor that is currently there (LQW18ASR10G0ZD) is only rated for 400 ma, so it is not sufficient.

-The RTC is not keeping time when the power is off unless it's always powered with Vbat.
-It appears the RTC is not switching properly to Vbat on a power fail.
-But when it comes up PFAIL and OSCF are not set.
-I've modified the software so it to always run on Vbat and that seems to be ok, but this should probably be researched at some point.
-This might be due to Vcc being 3.3V and VBat being 5V.
-I researched this for a bit and I couldn't find anything in the manual about it, it should work.
-It wouldn't be a big deal except for using DIN on the chip, when configured this way, will always be powered by Vbat, and in some scenarios that can result in high leakage on DIN when powered off.
-See "Battery Leakage Current" in the datasheet.

 It doesn't look like the transmitter and receiver chips can be coaxed to work on the same frequencies if the transmitter is in the 430MHz range and the receiver is in the 144MHz range.
 This is due to the